-Post: 5 Make.com AI Workflows That Transformed HR Productivity: Real Results
+Post: 5 Make.com AI Workflows for HR Productivity in 2026: Real Results

 Most HR automation projects fail before they start — not because the technology is wrong, but because the sequencing is.
 Teams deploy AI on top of manual processes and expect the model to paper over the chaos.
 It doesn’t.
-The five workflows documented here worked because each one follows the same discipline outlined in the parent guide on smart AI workflows for HR and recruiting with Make.com™: deterministic automation on the repetitive spine first, AI introduced only at the discrete judgment points where rules cannot decide.
+The five workflows documented here worked because each one follows a discipline you can learn more about in the guide on automation-first vs. AI-first sequencing: deterministic automation on the repetitive spine first, AI introduced only at the discrete judgment points where rules cannot decide.
+Before building any of these workflows, the teams involved ran a structured discovery process — the kind outlined in the OpsMap™ discovery framework — to identify which constraints were worth solving first.
 The results below are specific, and the methods are repeatable.

 Snapshot: What These Five Workflows Delivered